 Add the chorizo and scallions and cook over medium heat for approximately 5 minutes.

-Add in the sriricha, tomato and half the parsley and stir through.
-Cook for a further 5 minutes or until slight brown.
+Add in the sriracha, tomato and half the parsley and stir through.
+Cook for a further 5 minutes or until slightly brown.

 Pour the chorizo mixture into a bowl and stir the hummus through.
 Spoon the mixture into the zucchini’s.
 Sprinkle the cheese and remaining parsley over the top.